 Hundreds of millions of people currently live with diabetes, obesity, and other serious chronic diseases, putting a strain on individuals, families, and healthcare systems.
-More effective medicines could improve treatment options for these people. — Novo Nordisk, a leading global healthcare company, announced today that they will leverage Ginkgo’s cell programming platform to unlock the potential of expression systems, which may accelerate and enhance the discovery and development of their biological medicines for chronic diseases.
+More effective medicines could improve treatment options for these people. — Today, we announced that Novo Nordisk, a leading global healthcare company, will leverage Ginkgo’s cell programming platform to unlock the potential of expression systems, which may accelerate and enhance the discovery and development of their biological medicines for chronic diseases.

 What if you could grow medicines?

 It’s an honor to work with partners like Novo Nordisk that not only have an incredible range of critically important products, but that also provide us with the opportunity to do meaningful work that could help so many patients.
 At Ginkgo, we are always on the lookout for projects that will have an outsized impact on people’s lives and well-being.
 We’re excited to be working with Novo Nordisk in our efforts to use biology to create better medicines for patients with chronic diseases.